India State of Forest Report 2021

 • Director General – Shri Pankaj Agarwal

-• Parent organisation – Ministry of Environment, Forest and Climate Change, Government of India
+• Parent organization – Ministry of Environment, Forest and Climate Change, Government of India

-• Forest Survey of India conducts forest surveys, studies and researches to periodically monitor the changing situations of land and forest resources and present the data for national planning, conservation and sustainable management of environmental protection as well for the implementation of social forestry projects.
+• Forest Survey of India conducts forest surveys, studies, and research to periodically monitor the changing situations of land and forest resources and present the data for national planning, conservation, and sustainable management of environmental protection as well for the implementation of social forestry projects.

 The report Provide Information on